learn-co-students/dynamic-orms-readme-v-000/README.md

 ## What is a Dynamic ORM?

-A dynamic ORM allows us to map an existing database table to a class and write methods that can use nothing more than information regarding a specific database table to:
+A dynamic ORM allows us to map an existing database tabllearn natra and Rails.

-* Create `attr_accessors` for a Ruby class.
-* Create shareable methods for inserting, updating, selecting, and deleting data from the database table.

-This pattern –– first creating the database table and having your program do all the work of writing your ORM methods for you, based on that table –– is exactly how we will develop web applications in Sinatra and Rails.

 ## Creating Our ORM